-The original plan was for us to have more free time in Miltenberg to shop & explore, but the forecast was for cold rain.
-The plans were changed to visit the abbey at Amorbach, which would be an indoor experience.
-I imagine the excursion staff was really scrambling to line up guides and schedules.
-Of course that ensured that the rain would stop before we reached Miltenberg, which it did.
+The original plan was for us to have free time in Miltenberg to shop & explore, but more cold rain was forecast.
+The excursion staff changed the program to an indoor experience -- visiting the abbey at Amorbach.
+I imagine they scrambled to line up guides and schedules.
+That ensured that the rain would stop before we reached Miltenberg.
 Never mind, Amorbach was interesting and we're not shoppers anyway.

-We reached Amorbach before our guides were ready to take us through the abbey so we whiled away some time in the Cafe Schlossmühle where we found the tables set with a yummy variety of cakes.
-When coffee, tea and hot chocolate were distributed, all the requirements were met for happy travelers.
+We reached Amorbach before the local guides were ready for us so we whiled away time in the Cafe Schlossmühle where we found the tables set with a yummy variety of cakes.
+When coffee, tea, and hot chocolate appeared, all the requirements were met for happy travelers.

-After we couldn't eat another bite, Jim & I walked around the town a bit until we were scheduled to join our guides.
+After we couldn't eat another bite, Jim & I walked around town until we were scheduled to join our guides.

-We were fascinated by this vending machine just around the corner from the cafe and adjacent to a butcher shop.
-In addition to drinks (milk, Coke, fruit juice) you could get many different types of sausage, ground beef, sauerkraut, cheese, eggs & chicken "steaks."
+This vending machine adjacent to a butcher shop had great selections.
+In addition to drinks (milk, Coke, fruit juice) there were many different types of sausage, ground beef, sauerkraut, cheese, eggs & chicken "steaks."
 No worries about running out of supper supplies after closing time!

 The abbey was founded in the 8th century.
-The church was originally built in the 12th century, but in the 18th century was completely refurbished in the rococo style.
+The church dates from the 12th century, but was completely refurbished in the rococo style.
 The sandstone facade was grafted onto the original Romanesque towers at that time.

-Like so many others, the abbey was secularized by Napoleon and given, along with all its lands, to the Princes of Leiningen in compensation for the loss of lands that eventually ended up in France.
+Napoleon secularized this abbey like so many others and gave it, along with all its lands, to the Princes of Leiningen in compensation for the loss of their lands that ended up in France.

 Courtyard side of the "residence."
 Cool espalier.